kerrycobb/recipes/hummus.md

 - 1 teaspoon toasted and crushed cumin seeds (optional)

 ## Directions
-1. Add chickpeas, baking soda, salt, and bay leaf to instant pot and cook under high pressure for 55 minutes with a 15 minute natural release.
+1. Soak and cook beans with a longer than normal cook time.
+20 minutes for chickpeas and 10 minutes for fava beans.
 2. In food processor add lemon juice and peeled garlic cloves.
 Don't crush garlic cloves too much when getting skins off.
 You want most of the damage to the garlic to be happening in contact with the lemon juice to reduce the harshness of the garlic.
+Blend the garlic until liquid.
-3. Add chickpeas and blend until smooth, adding cooking water as necessary to loosen the mixture to a desired consistency.
+3. Add chickpeas and tahini paste and blend until smooth.
+Add cooking water as necessary to loosen the mixture to a desired consistency.
+Consistency should be a bit looser than the desired final product as it will thicken as it cools and once in the fridge.
-4. Add and blend in tahini paste.
-5. Add more salt if desired along with optional cumin and blend in.
+4. Add more salt if desired along with cumin if using and blend in.